AvN951/AvN951/README.md

 ## 🚀 About Me
 - 🎓 **B.Sc.
 Computer Science**, University of Mumbai — Bhavan's College
 - 💡 Passionate about building fullstack apps with modern UI/UX
 - 📍 Based in Mumbai, India
+- Connect with me on [LinkedIn](https://www.linkedin.com/in/aryan-naik)

 ---